-Six Flags Great Adventure Drive Thru Safari Will OPEN Again!!
+Six Flags Great Adventure Drive Thru Safari is OPEN Again!!

 About the Six Flags Great Adventure Drive Thru Safari

 Six Flags Great Adventure’s Safari operated as a self-drive-through experience from 1974 through 2012.
 Since 2013, Great Adventure has offered guided truck tours of the Safari.
-Returning to a standalone, drive-through format enables guests to enjoy the Safari’s 1,200 exotic animals from the privacy and safety of their own vehicles, while allowing for proper social distancing.
-The theme park is currently finalizing new safety procedures to protect guests, team members, and animals.
+Returning to a standalone, drive-through format enables guests to enjoy the Safari’s 1,200 exotic animals from the privacy and safety of their own vehicles while allowing for proper social distancing.

 How do I get tickets to the Drive Thru Safari at Great Adventure?

-Active Members, Season Pass Holders, and single-day ticket holders can make reservations beginning May 27 at 10 am at www.sixflags.com/reserve.
+Active Members, Season Pass Holders, and single-day ticket holders can make reservations NOW at www.sixflags.com.

 How do I make a reservation to visit the safari?

 Tickets are required.
-If you are an active Member or Season Pass holder, you already have a ticket number.
-If you are a single-day guest, paused Member, or employee, you must first purchase a ticket online.
+If you are an active Member or Season Pass holder, you do not require a separate ticket.

 Ticket sales are for individuals.
 No group sales are available.